 During the semester, all students must take a minimum of 4 classes or a maximum of 5 (this does not include the optional intensive course).
 If you choose to take Spanish language during the semester, that counts as one of your 4 or 5 classes.
 Students may combine classes taught in English and classes taught in Spanish, but an Intermediate or Advanced level of Spanish is always required to take electives in Spanish.

 In order to take electives taught in Spanish, students must have completed at least 4 semesters of college Spanish.
 Students who have taken 3 semesters of college Spanish may also take electives in Spanish, as long as they complete the 8-credit Spanish language intensive course preceding the regular semester.

 Students who plan to take all their electives in English must take Spanish Language as one of their classes – either during the month-long intensive course, or during the semester.
 (If you wish, you can take Spanish during both the intensive course and the semester.)

 Course offerings are subject to change.
-It is strongly recommended that you get a total of 8 electives approved by your academic advisor, in case of changes in course availability or schedule conflicts.
+All students must get a TOTAL OF 8 ELECTIVE COURSES APPROVED by your academic advisor, in case of changes in course availability or schedule conflicts.
 That way, if a class is cancelled or 2 of the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
-When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 8 possible classes that you plan to take during the semester (this does not include the intensive course).
+When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 8 possible classes that you can take (this does not include the optional intensive course).
 We will not be able to pre-register you unless you provide us with 8 possible courses.